Amy’s Big Idea: Amy had a unique way of teaching the periodic table of elements. She sent her students on a date with it.

 “On the first day, we met the table by completing riddles whose answers are element names.
 On the second day, we got its number by learning what the atomic mass, atomic

 number, periods, and groups mean.
-On the third day, the periodic table sends us a selfie we use to label and color a black and white version of the table.
-Students label the three regions, list which elements are solid, liquid, or gas at room temperature, and we learn the specific names for some of the groups such as the Halogens, Noble Gases, and Transition Metals.
+On the third day, the periodic table sent us a selfie we use to label and color a black and white version of the table.
+Students labeled the three regions, listed which elements are solid, liquid, or gas at room temperature, and we learned the specific names for some of the groups such as the Halogens, Noble Gases, and Transition Metals.

 Interesting Facts: Amy established her school’s first-ever STEM event which gave 630 middle school students hands-on experience working with over 18 professionals in STEM fields.
 Read more.